aeirya/aeirya.github.io/aboutme.md

 Greetings!
 My name is Aeirya Mohammadi.
 I'm currently a computer science undergraduate, interested in all sorts of stuff, like languages and linguistics, science, and computers.

+### Education
 I'm currently stepping into the field of NLP and computational linguistics, which I've found to be the reason I've come on such a long journey.
 Previously I was invested in computer architecture and systems and, before that, software engineering.
 All of which I still find intriguing, but for computers and languages, I do have an inner guide.

-I used to study for the chemistry olympiad as a hobby and was admitted as a chemical engineering student first.
-It was actually so much fun, and I can't wait to write about it, but it was still not the thing I wanted to do for the rest of my life.
+I used to study for the chemistry olympiad as a hobby.
+I remember having to learn so many new things in a short period.
+Those were some of the best days of my life.
+I was later admitted as a chemical engineering student.
+Actually, It was so much fun, and I can't wait to write about it, but it was still not the thing I wanted to do for the rest of my life.

+### Languages
 So... about languages, I can only confidently speak two: English and Persian.
 I can get a few more, though.

 Where I come from, Iran, we study Arabic back in school for about 6 years, which is quite some time.
 I remember once translating footage of news which everybody found quite impressive.